orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Can be used to clean generated files.
 Provide an array of glob if you want to customize what is deleted.

-Be carefull clean all output target and schemas folder.
+Be careful clean all output target and schemas folder.

 ### prettier